VasilGVasilev/softuni-React/softuniReact/06. ReactJS-Routing/NB.md

 Parameters
     deep linking -> path reflects the specific content so that when you share the URL the same specific content is rendered useParams() hook since v6 react-router-dom

+                         BASIC LOGIC BEHIND EVERY SPA
+    ----->useParams to trigger useEffect Fetch to trigger useState storing<-----

+    - the basic params example shows how params should be single source of input
+    - then we have a useEffect to make a fetch with relevant data
+    - then we store the fetched data via useState